A House Flip

 You Never Know What is on the Inside

 Looking at a home from the outside can be very deceiving – just like the outside of a person often doesn’t reveal what is inside of their heart.
+The flaws will remain anonymous.
 Join me for a look at a hoarder disorder as seen through the eyes of their family.